City-of-Bloomington/blossom/README.md

 Speaking of themes.
 All look and feel is provided via drop-in themes.
 Any core template or block can be overridden by providing a matching file in your theme directory.

 ## Developing
+In order to actual work on an application using this, you'll need these dependencies installed on the machine you do you development on.

+* PHP        - This is a PHP application, after all
+* Composer   - Manages dependecies for the application
+* make       - In order to run the example Makefile
+* sassc      - Compiles sass into CSS
+* gettext    - Compiles i18n localization files

 ## Deployment